Ashtavinayaka: Mayureshwar

 broke down and the Nandi statue could not be removed from its current place.

-The murti of Lord Ganesha, riding a peacock, in the form of Mayureshwara is believed to have slain the demon Sindhu at this spot.
+The murti of Ganesha, riding a peacock, in the form of Mayureshwara is believed to have slain the demon Sindhu at this spot.
 The idol, with its trunk turned to the left, has a cobra (Nagaraja) poised over it protecting it.
 This form of Ganesha also has two other murtis of Siddhi (Capability) and Riddhi (Intelligence).

 However, this is not the original murti -which is said to have been consecrated twice by Brahma, once before and once after being destroyed by the asura Sindhurasur.
-The original murti, smaller in size and made of atoms of sand, iron, and diamonds, was supposedly enclosed in a copper sheet by the Pandavas and placed behind the one that is currently worshiped.
+The original murti, smaller in size and made of atoms of sand, iron, and diamonds, was supposedly enclosed in a copper sheet by the Pandavas and placed behind the one that is currently worshipped.